BOfH85/VM_Snapshot_Manager/README.md

 python $BASEDIR/VM_Snapshot_Manager.py
 ```

-To make it executable just run the command
+It should be executable by default, if not just run the command

 ```
 chmod +x /path/to/VM_Snapshot_Manager_starter.sh